icopy-site/awesome/docs/awesome/awesome-go.md

 * [Fider](https://github.com/getfider/fider) - Fider is an open platform to collect and organize customer feedback.
 * [Flagr](https://github.com/checkr/flagr) - Flagr is an open-source feature flagging and A/B testing service.
 * [flipt](https://github.com/markphelps/flipt) - A self contained feature flag solution written in Go and Vue.js
+* [go-feature-flag](https://github.com/thomaspoignant/go-feature-flag) - A feature flag solution, with only a YAML file in the backend (S3, GitHub, HTTP, local file ...), no server to install, just add a file in a central system and refer to it.
 * [go-proxy-cache](https://github.com/fabiocicerchia/go-proxy-cache) - Simple Reverse Proxy with Caching, written in Go, using Redis.
 * [jackal](https://github.com/ortuman/jackal) - An XMPP server written in Go.
 * [lets-proxy2](https://github.com/rekby/lets-proxy2) - Reverse proxy for handle https with issue certificates in fly from lets-encrypt.